voidxptr/voidxptr/README.md

 ## void_ptr

 I'm a game and software developement hobbyist.
-I programm in mostly in C++ and GDScript even though I have learned multible other languages like:
+I programm in mostly in C and GDScript even though I have learned multible other languages like:

     - Rust
+    - C
     - C++
     - Python
     - GDScript